 Cham cham is made with full cream milk, flour, cream, sugar, rose water, lemon juice and desiccated coconut used to coat the sweet sticky balls.

 The milk is used to make cheese which is used as part of the recipe to make this sweet.

 There are many more varieties of Indian sweets you will see in a sweet shop and some will vary depending on the region of India.

 For example, a Punjabi sweet shop will not have all the sweets a Gujarati sweet shop will have.
 So, do not hesitate to explore the variations.

-Indian sweets do come with a health warning though because they can be quite high in fat and calories due to the rich ingredients used in most of them.
-Therefore, if you are waistline concious, have them as a treat rather than too frequently.
+Indian sweets do come with a health warning though because they can be quite high in fat and calories due to the rich ingredients and high levels of sugar used in most of them.
+Therefore, if you are waistline conscious, have them as a treat rather than too frequently.

 Do let us know which ones are your favourites in our Indian sweets guide poll below!